 The Washington Office offers a variety of information resources about current federal issues that impact libraries.
 This page describes the resources and how best to use them.

-In recent months, the ALA Washington Office has worked extensively with advocacy "guru" Stephanie Vance on several online initiatives.
+The ALA Washington Office has worked with advocacy expert Stephanie Vance on several online initiatives.
 Ms. Vance has more than 15 years of experience in Washington, DC, both as a lobbyist and a Congressional aide, holding positions such as legislative assistant, legislative director and staff director for various members of Congress.